rust-lang/rfcs/text/0000-delegation.md

 We expect to resolve through the RFC process before this gets merged:

--   Is it useful and/or feasible to allow delegation statements to appear anywhere in the impl block, rather than all at the top?
--   Is “contextual keyword” the right term and mechanism for `delegate` and `to` as proposed here?
--   Do we want to support all kinds of trait items, or should we be even more minimalist and support only methods in the first iteration?
 -   Although the syntax and desugaring for "delegating some methods to one field and some to another" is straightforward, should it be postponed as a possible future extension?
--   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where self needs to be manually dereferenced, e.g.
+-   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where `self` needs to be manually dereferenced, e.g.
     ```rust
     impl TR for S {
         fn foo(self: Arc<Self>) -> u32 {